tinwatchman/2d-array-rotation/README.md

 + `deg` (`Number`): Number of degrees to rotate.
 Must be a multiple of 90, or an error will be thrown.

 ##### Returns
-A new two-dimensional array representing the rotated form of the input; or, if told to rotate by 0 or 360 degrees, the original `arr` itself without any modifications.
+A new two-dimensional `Array` that represents the rotated form of the input; or, if told to rotate by 0 or 360 degrees, the original `arr` itself without any modifications.

 #### hflip(arr)